P7XCKD/NF/Notes Factory/Semister 3/DST/all codes for practical.md

-1.)ARRAY INSERTION OF AN ELEMENT
+-  ARRAY INSERTION OF AN ELEMENT

 ```c
 #include <stdio.h>